junxit/us-congress-bills-110/bill.md

   - **(2)** The second report shall be submitted not later than five years after such date of promulgation of regulations.
 - **(c)** *Committees* The committees described in this subsection are the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate.

 ## § 6.
-Definition
+Definitions

 Section 3 of the Federal Advisory Committee Act (5 U.S.C.
-App.) is amended by adding at the end the following new paragraph:
+App.) is amended by adding at the end the following new paragraphs:

+> - **(5)** The term representative means an individual who is not a full-time or part-time employee of the Federal Government and who is appointed to an advisory committee to represent the views of an entity or entities outside the Federal Government.
-> - **(5)** The term “special Government employee” has the same meaning as in section 202(a) of title 18, United States Code.
+> - **(6)** The term special Government employee has the same meaning as in section 202(a) of title 18, United States Code.

 ## § 7.
 Effective date

-This Act shall take effect 30 days after the date of the enactment of this Act, except as otherwise provided in section 2(c).
+This Act shall take effect 30 days after the date of the enactment of this Act, except as otherwise provided in section 2(c)(1).